CoookieYou/Cross-Sectional-Dispersion-as-Risk-Factor/README.md

 This paper is a replication of a research paper by Thanos Verousis and Nikolaos Voukelatos in 2016,  *Cross-Sectional Dispersion and Expected Returns.* The team followed the original paper’s concept with a wider timeline of market and stock data.
 The data analysis and calculation were executed in Python with Jupyter Notebook, along with packages including pandas, numpy, and statsmodels.
 The final result negligibly differs from the primitive paper, however the team determined that the factor is capable of explaining and predicting the market volatility and therefore, predicting the returns.

-## Paper Summary

-In this article, we review and attempt to reproduce the methods and results of “Cross-Sectional Dispersion and Expected Returns” by Thanos Verousis and Nikolaos Voukelatos[@Original], originally published in Quantitative Finance in January 2018.
-This paper discussed the relation between cross-sectional dispersion and stock returns, and found out that stocks with lower sensitivity to the cross-sectional dispersion generally have higher returns than stocks with high sensitivity to the cross-sectional dispersion.
-They asserted that the cross-sectional dispersion can be priced as a stated variable.
-They prove this by formulating that after accounting for its exposure to other systematic risk factors, the cross-sectional dispersion can still have a statistically significant risk premium.
-They also showed that the cross-sectional dispersion could be a good proxy for aggregated idiosyncratic risk.
-And after adjusting for a wild set of stock characteristics, market conditions and industry groupings, the results are still robust.

-The Cross-Sectional Dispersion (CSD) depicts the extent to how individual stocks’ returns are clustered or diverges from the market return in the cross-sectional level.
-Which provides a reasonable measure for the heterogeneity of how individual stocks perform according to their own characteristics[@Ang].
-Since the stocks’ returns are driven by both systematic and idiosyncratic risks, the CSD could also be a close proxy to the aggregated idiosyncratic risks.
-Previous works had examined that dispersion has a strong negative relationship with market returns.
-Some of them also provided evidence for CSD’s connection with Momentum and Value factors.
-However, there has been very few discussions on how dispersion relating to individual stocks returns.
-The paper is dedicated to explore the relationship between Cross-Sectional Dispersion, Individual stocks returns, together with their idiosyncratic risks.

-In the paper, the authors argued that Cross-Sectional dispersion is a priced factor, they proved that after adjusting for various systematic and idiosyncratic risk factors, the CSD remains predictive.
-Overall, they proved CSD is associated with negative risk-premium, stocks that are highly sensitive to dispersion will on average generate less returns that stocks that are less sensitive, and this phenomenon could be explained by the CSD’s approximation to the aggregated idiosyncratic risks for all stocks.

 ## Hypothesis Overview
 1. CSD has negative correlation to individual stocks’ return.
 Stocks with low sensitivity to CSD generally have lower returns than the ones with higher sensitivity.
   a.
 Mimicking portfolio for CSD monthly (1-5, N-P)